Preamble

 Article I: The People

-This Constitution of the United States and all the states and territories thereof acknowledge and respect all of the following inherit and unalienable rights of the People:
+This Constitution of the United States and all the states and territories thereof, and thereby the legislative, executive, and judicial Officers of such governments, acknowledge and respect all of the following inherent and unalienable rights of the People:

-All persons have a right to Life, basic Dignity, and respect;
+All persons shall have a right to Life, basic Dignity, and respect;

-To access a private and clean washroom for bathing and for reliving oneself;-And
+To access a private and clean washroom for bathing and for relieving oneself;-And

 To raise one’s own biological children.

-All persons, including prisoners of War and captured terrorists, within occupied territory of the United States during times of War or Peace not fully integrated, as well as imprisoned foreign persons and civilians, shall be entitled to all the basic rights under international humanitarian Law and this Constitution.
+All persons, including foreign persons, civilians, prisoners of War and captured terrorists, within occupied territory or in custody of the United States during times of War or Peace not fully integrated, shall be entitled to all the basic rights under international humanitarian Law and this Constitution.

 No eugenic practice shall be held, nor shall any human be cloned or trafficked.